What is BioSCAN?

 Phase I of the project was completed in mid-2015 and sampled millions of insects from 30 sites in urban Los Angeles along a gradient from more natural areas to the urban core.
 These 30 sites were mostly private backyards, but also included one community garden, one school garden, the Los Angeles Ecovillage, and the Nature Gardens at the Natural History Museum.
 Analysis of this phase is ongoing, but has already yielded the description of 30 new species of flies from urban Los Angeles.
 Our discovery was featured by the many news outlets from local to international (see our "news" section, at left).
 In addition, BioSCAN has found several species not previously known from the region (see our "resources" section, at left).
 Ecological analysis from the project is forthcoming, but will make use of the over 43 thousand phorid flies that have been identified from the BioSCAN samples.

 In 2015 BioSCAN joined forces with RASCals (Reptiles and Amphibians of Southern California), SLIME (Snails and slugs Living in Metropolitan Environments), and the Southern California Squirrel Survey to form the NHM's first ever SuperProject.
-The current phase of the project began in Fall 2018 and features a gradient of sites across Southern LA including San Pedro, Gardena, Inglewood, and Watts.
+The last phase of the project began in Fall 2018 and featured a gradient of sites across Southern LA including San Pedro, Gardena, Inglewood, and Watts.

 - Brown, B.V.
 2018.
 After “the call”: a review of urban insect ecology trends from 2000–2017. pp. 4-17 in Hartop, E.A. and B.V.
 Brown (editors).